Diagnostic

 Worked example (anonymised)

 A sales lead at a seed-stage startup.
 Culture, scored against the company's values: hunger 6.5, proactivity 4, reliability 5.
 Performance, scored against the three outcomes in the job description: generate qualified calls — 3/10; represent the company at industry events — no score yet; lift the team's close rate — 6/10.
-Averaged and plotted: middling culture, low performance — the "invest if capacity allows" quadrant, with a focused development plan and a deadline.
+Averaged and plotted: middling culture, low performance — that's the card sitting just left of centre on the grid above, in the "invest if capacity allows" quadrant, with a focused development plan and a deadline.

 Notice the criterion with no score.
 A "?" is not a neutral mark — it means you lack evidence for a core part of the role.
 Go collect it before the next calibration; don't average around it or guess.